Loading...

 Intercept.

-Intercept simply means that the trees get in the way of the raindrops, so the leaves of the trees, the branches of the trees and the roots as well can get in the way of that raindrop hitting the surface and then travelling downhill towards the river.
+Intercept simply means that the trees get in the way of the raindrops, so the leaves of the trees, the branches of the trees and the roots as well can get in the way of that raindrop hitting the surface and then traveling downhill towards the river.

 So if there's lots of trees there slowing down the rainfall, we're going to get a lot less flooding.

-What is wrong with Alex's answer?
-Trees could make rivers flood more because the trees leaves, branches and roots intercept raindrops, slowing down their journey to the river.
+"Trees could make rivers flood more because the trees' leaves, branches and roots intercept raindrops, slowing down their journey to the river.

-Where's Alex gone wrong?
-Can you see?
-Well done.
+" Where's Alex gone wrong?

-So it shouldn't be more it should be less.
+So it shouldn't be more, it should be less.

-So trees prevent flooding, our first task of the day is to create an information leaflet to explain your top four reasons why forests are so important.
+Right, our first task of the day is to create an information leaflet to explain your top four reasons why forests are so important.

 I would like you to put a bit of your opinion in here.